Sunday, March 29, 2026

 Instead of manually tagging responses, AI identifies recurring themes automatically:

-"Your onboarding emails were confusing" + "The setup guide didn't match the current UI" + "I couldn't figure out how to invite my team" → Theme: Onboarding documentation is outdated and unclear (mentioned by 23% of detractors)
+"Your onboarding emails were confusing" + "The setup guide didn't match the current UI" + "I couldn't figure out how to invite my team" → Theme: Onboarding documentation is outdated and unclear (a recurring pattern among detractor responses)

 The AI doesn't just count keywords.
 It understands meaning.
 "Confusing setup process," "took forever to get started," and "wish there was a better tutorial" all map to the same theme even though they share no words.